Brand and Direct Response – It’s About Time We Have the Conversation (Part 2)

 At what point in a customer’s journey do you build the brand?

 Pre-purchase.
 Post-purchase.
 In advertising.
 You name it.

 We can do our best to create a brand.
 But ultimately, the buyer (and non-buyer) defines what the brand stands for.

-Whether they are “right” or “wrong” is besides the point.
+Whether they are “right” or “wrong” is beside the point.

 But affecting that perception and experience is where the overlap between brand and direct response can exist.
 Because in trying to generate income, the concept of “brand” can get lost.
 Sometimes we can get so focused on maximizing revenues on the front-end that we lose sight of a) the concept of “net”; of net revenues (post-refund) and net margin (especially when considering the cost of managing an irate customer); and b) the impact on the brand and future revenues when a buyer has a negative experience with it.

-Let’s take a look at the customer journey and how we can affect brand.
+Let’s take a look at the customer journey and how we can affect the brand.